 To begin, we carry private info in our phones.
-Thus, our contacts are personal at the very least.
-Then, not to be shared publicly.
+So, no sensitive data on public screens of smartphones.
+Then, our contacts are personal at the very least.
+Thus, not to be shared publicly.
 As a result, certain level of privacy is required.
-So, no sensitive data on public screens of smartphones.
 Given, proper netiquette refrain from giving away private data.
 Hence, don’t let others see important data.

 Sensitive Data Netiquette Smartphones